nathanpeck/ecs-patterns-vitepress/pattern/jupyter-notebook-inferencing-container-cloudformation/index.md

 The `MyIp` parameter can be customized to limit which IP addresses are allowed to access the JupyterLab.

+This task definition creates an EFS filesystem and mounts it to the path `/home`.
+This can be used as durable persistence for models or other important info that you want to save from your Jupyter notebook.
+Otherwise everything in this notebook will be wiped on restart.
+See the [tutorial on attaching durable storage to an ECS task](cloudformation-ecs-durable-task-storage-with-efs) for more information on using EFS for durable task storage.

 #### Deploy all the stacks

 We can use the following parent stack to deploy all three child CloudFormation templates: